 New Suits: Appetite for Disruption in the Legal World

-New Suits presents a global perspective on the diverse legal service delivery ecosystem that the future will bring.
+New Suits presents a global perspective on the diverse legal operations delivery ecosystem that the future will bring.
 It consists of contributions from over 40 renowned theorists and legal practitioners and explores emerging technologies, new business models, and changing client expectations.

 Although the future requires us to put on ‘new suits’ — it represents an enormous opportunity for lawyers to reinvent ourselves for our own and our clients’ benefit.Foreword from the book ‘New Suits’

 Written by experts in the intersection of law, innovation, and technology, each chapter explains why lawyers can and should increase their appetite for disruption in the legal world.
 Throughout the book, authors take the reader through the uncharted waters of the future legal realm while inspiring them to contribute to and participate in the evolving field of legal services.

 The book begins with a foreword from the curators and is divided into three parts:

 - Part 1: Why Do Lawyers Need New Suits?

 - Part 2: What New Suits Might Lawyers Need for the Future?

 - Part 3: How Will Lawyers Fit into The New Suits of the Future?

 Keynotes from the authors